andrewwh/kong-api-mock/AS-BUILT.md

 ## Technology

 ### Docker & Docker compose
-Nice easy way to bundle muliple services.
+Nice easy way to bundle muliple services and get it running on localhost.

 ### Wiremock
 Wiremock has a great request matching and a solid admin API to add scenarious dynamically.